 Shares shall be redeemed, if a Member has ceased to be a Member of Oikocredit, not later than five year after cessation of membership.
 Moreover, Shares can be redeemed, without prejudice to what has been provided in Article 9 of the Articles of Incorporation, without the Member ceasing its membership of Oikocredit.
 The redemption shall be decided upon by the Board.
 The redemption shall be at par value.
-However, if the net asset value per share is lower than the nominal value per share in the most recent audited (interim) balance sheet preceding the redemption by the Society, the amount payable upon redemption of share(s) shall not exceed the sum corresponding to the net asset value of the share(s) according to that balance sheet.
+However, if the net asset value per share is lower than the nominal value per Share in the most recent audited (interim) balance sheet preceding the redemption by the Society, the amount payable upon redemption of Share(s) shall not exceed the sum corresponding to the net asset value of the share(s) according to that balance sheet.

 The reason for the continuous offering is to generate capital.
-The capital generated by the continuous issue of Shares are used for funding of activities in the ordinary course of business of Oikocredit, being financing of development projects and investments in the Term Investment Portfolio (consisting of mainly investment grade bonds and two share funds).
+The capital generated by the continuous issue of Shares is used for funding of activities in the ordinary course of business of Oikocredit, being financing of development projects and investments in the TIP (consisting of mainly investment grade bonds and two share funds).

 The Shares are continuously offered to Members.
 There is no realistic estimation on the proceeds of the Share issue and how many Shares will be issued.
 New Shares issued are mentioned in the annual financial statements, and in general not announced separately publicly.
-However, in case of a dramatic increase or decline of new Shares issued, this will be announced in a separate press release.
+However, in case of a dramatic increase or decline of new Shares issued, the members will be duly informed.